SaixAbhinav/SaixAbhinav/README.md

 # Hi there, I'm Sai Abhinav! 👋

-I'm a **BCA student at VIPS Learning** with a passion for **machine learning** and artificial intelligence.
+I'm a **BCA student at VIPS** with a passion for **machine learning** and artificial intelligence.
 I love diving into data, exploring new algorithms, and building projects that push the boundaries of what's possible with tech.

 ## 🚀 What I'm Working On